On the Brink: The Fate of Colorado’s Yampa River

 Author, researcher and long-time river rat (his words) Pat Tierney has spent more than 38 years of his life exploring, rafting and helping to protect the Yampa River in Northwestern Colorado.
 His love of the river started just out of college when he landed a job as a kayak-based ranger in Dinosaur National Monument.
 Even though he had never run the Yampa before, for him, it was a dream come true.

-Now, after decades of running a commercial rafting company and a couple hundred Yampa trips later, he’s teamed up with renowned nature photographer John Fielder and published the ultimate Yampa River book, Colorado’s Yampa River: Free Flowing and Wild From the Flat Tops to the Green.
+Now, after decades of running a commercial rafting company and a couple hundred Yampa trips later, he’s teamed up with renowned nature photographer John Fielder and published the ultimate Yampa River book, Colorado’s Yampa River.
 And with the water crisis heating up in the West, the timing couldn’t be better.
 Pat tells us about his book below, the threats currently facing the Yampa River, and why this free-flowing river needs to be protected for the long-term.

 What makes the Yampa so special?

 It’s a combination of things.
 You’ve got a beautiful, 2,000-foot deep wilderness canyon with scenic side canyon hikes.
 You’ve got a well-managed river by the National Park Service that’s not over-crowded, beautiful campsites, fun rapids.
 Then you’ve got Warm Springs rapid, which is always very respectable.
 There are 1,000-year-old Indian rock art gracing the canyon walls, peregrine falcons, bighorn sheep and many other wildlife.
 It’s all of those things that make it an extremely special trip.

 What inspired your Colorado’s Yampa River book project?